Homepage

 Main objective of the #project

-CultHeRit’s partnership of thirteen highly-motivated institutions has embarked on developing common solutions to reverse these processes, improve the accessibility and offer stable and fulfilling careers in this sector.
-The first step will be to obtain relevant, reliable and comparable data, which, as review of emerging literature and policy documents show, is a challenge in itself.
-The partners will analyze dynamics and current conditions in the sectoral labor market: employment practices, educational offer and expectations of potential candidates.
-After diagnosing extent of the problems and identifying areas for improvement, the partners will jointly devise aspirational transnational employment model.
-Through a series of pilot actions, eight organizations will test applicability of this ideal model under real-life conditions, after adapting it to the national regulations and local environments.
 As a result, the partners will propose viable and widely-applicable solution for recruitment, employment, and retention of employees: data-based transnational model for employment of young professionals.
-The model is unique and represents the highest standard in this sector in the Danube region In parallel, the partnership will conduct research to understand general employment situation and accessibility of jobs to vulnerable groups in CHIM in participating countries.
-The Study will identify obstacles to accessibility of employment in the field faced by young people, people with disabilities, people living in rural areas and women.
-Based on the findings, opportunities and viable solutions will be explored, such as possibilities offered by remote work.
-They will inform the recommendations on removing the obstacles in the Strategy to Improve Accessibility of Jobs and Employment Situation in CHIM sector in DR. The findings of both the Transnational Study and Strategy and will be used to address policy and decision-makers through advocacy measures.
-Through analysis of the labor market imbalances as well as strategic recommendations for achieving more diverse and inclusive workplaces and improving youth employment and access of vulnerable groups to the jobs in the sector, the project joins initiatives which safeguard participation and access for all in the labour market and foster upward social mobility.
+The model is unique as it has been tested in the actual workplace setting by employing ten young professionals in ten CHIM organizations of the partnership.
+It also represents the highest standard in this sector in the Danube region.
+In parallel, the partnership also aims to better understand the general employment situation and accessibility of jobs to vulnerable groups in CHIM in participating countries.
+After identifying obstacles to accessibility of employment in the field faced by young people, people with disabilities, people living in rural areas and women, the opportunities and viable solutions for intervention will be explored, such as possibilities offered by remote work.
+All activities of the project will inform the recommendations on removing the obstacles in the Strategy to Improve Accessibility of Jobs and Employment Situation in the CHIM sector in DR. These recommendations, in turn, will be used to address policy and decision-makers through advocacy measures.
+Through analysis of the labor market imbalances as well as strategic recommendations for achieving more diverse and inclusive workplaces and improving youth employment and access of vulnerable groups to the jobs in the sector, the project joins initiatives which safeguard participation and access for all in the labor market and foster upward social mobility.

 Project overview